IG-onGit/CLight/README.md

 **Before publishing your updated project, according to PyPI rules, you must increase your project's version number:**

-1. Navigate to your project's root directory using CMD and run `clight reform`
+Navigate to your project's root directory using CMD, run `clight version` and select type option of the changes.
-1. Skip everything else, and only edit the **Version** parameter's value
+CLight will automatically increase the version number based on your selected option.

 **Based on your selected Repository Type, the project will be deployed to PyPI in the following ways:**